Qonda3/alx-low_level_programming/0x02-functions_nested_loops/README.md

 1-alphabet.c print alphabets in lowercase.
 2-print_alphabet_x10.c print alphabets in lowercase x 10.
 3-islower.c checks for lowercase character.
 4-isalpha.c checks for alphabetic character.
+5-sign.c prints the sign of a number.